wildwolf1994411/price-of-chair/readme.md

 This is an application built to allow the periodic scanning of online webstores, to notify users of changes in prices of items they select.

-This application is part of the course "The Complete Python Web Developer", a course aimed at beginners, to teach the creation of web applications using Python.
-If that sounds interesting, check it out: https://www.udemy.com/the-complete-python-web-course-learn-by-building-8-apps/

 It allows administrators (defined via `src/config.py`) to add, remove, and edit online stores.

 You will need a Mailgun account and API details for the e-mailing to work.